 Although assertive and proactive legal representatives are sometimes portrayed as predatory, this is just not true.

 If victims attempt to navigate the legal system themselves, they run a very real risk of being taken advantage of by their opponents.
 Even worse, if these potential clients never seek legal advice, they may miss out on compensation they rightfully deserve.

-So, what do you need to know to do your part in helping to dismantle this “ambulance chaser” cliche?
+What do you need to know to do your part in helping to dismantle this “ambulance chaser” cliche?

 The most important thing to keep in mind is to maintain clear communication and transparency regarding your client’s case.
 Maintain the utmost level of professionalism within your firm, and communicate with compassion.
 Your clients have been victimized, and are now taking the appropriate steps to stand up for their rights.